Faculty & Staff

 Mary Trapp – Kindergarten

 Mary Trapp was born in the Chicago Area.
-She spent many of her growing up years in Colorado.
-She earned a bachelors degree in Linguistics from the University of Colorado.
-Then later, she earned a Masters Degree in Teaching English to Speakers of Other Languages (TESOL) from Wheaton College.
+She grew up in Colorado.
+She earned a bachelor’s degree in Linguistics from the University of Colorado.
+Then later, she earned a Master’s Degree in Teaching English to Speakers of Other Languages (TESOL) from Wheaton College.

-Ms. Trapp has been teaching for the past 21 years.
-She began her career teaching adults in the Dallas Community College system.
+Ms. Trapp has been teaching for more than 25 years.
+Her first teaching experience was with refugees in Dallas, TX.
+Then she taught adults in the Dallas Community College system.
 She taught English as a Second Language for 12 years in the US public schools.
-The past 7 years she has been teaching overseas.
+She taught 7 years overseas in Suriname, China, and Indonesia.

-Ms. Trapp taught Middle School and High School English and Journalism at Windswept Academy in the 2021-2022 school year.
-She is excited to be teaching Kindergarten this year.
+Ms. Trapp taught one year of Middle School and High School English at Windswept Academy.
+She is excited to be teaching Kindergarten for the second time during the 2023-2024 school year.

 Tonya Thompson – 1st Grade